How to Easily Start a Blog and Monetize It in 2023

 Decide which pages to include

 At this point, you’ve chosen a blogging and hosting platform, domain name and blog niche.
 You’re now equipped with all the basics for setting up your blog.
 Here's how to optimize your blog design:

 The first part of setup is selecting a template.
 Like your blog’s name, its look and feel will be an important part of its personality.

 The most efficient way to get your blog up and running is to choose a pre-designed blog template.
 Afterwards, you can customize it based on your preferences.

 Be sure to pick one that conveys your blog’s subject area.
 There are website templates for bloggers of any genre, whether you’re a food blogger, photography blogger or business blogger.
 As you browse, think about the mood you want your website to communicate, for example. whether it’s classic, modern, rugged or minimalist.

 You should also take that into account as you further personalize the template with your preferred colors.
 Color psychology plays a huge role in forming your audience’s impression of your blog.
 As you choose a color palette, keep in mind the feelings and attitudes that different colors evoke.
 Blue, for instance, tends to evoke dependability and trust, while yellow evokes energy and joy.

 If you’re unsure of which templates to choose, these blog examples serve as a helpful source of design inspiration.

 Once you’ve chosen a template, think about which pages to include.
 Most blogs include more than just a section to display their posts.
 They might also include an online store, as in the image below, or a contact page.

-Here's an overview of the different options:
+Here's an overview of the different options when designing your blog:

 01 - Contact page: This is a place to put your email address so that fans and potential business partners can reach out to you.
 You can also include a contact form so that people can send a message directly through your site.